Make perfectly hard-boiled eggs in the Instant Pot every time with the easiest method. They are quick and convenient to prepare, and so easy to peel.

 - Finally, submerge eggs in ice bath for 5 minutes to prevent the eggs from cooking further

-How to Hard Boil Eggs in the Instant Pot
+How to cook hard-boiled eggs in the Instant Pot

-- Prepare the Ingredients: Pour 1 cup of water into the insert of the Instant Pot before placing the trivet inside the insert.
+1. Prepare the ingredients: Pour 1 cup of water into the insert of the Instant Pot before placing the trivet inside the insert.
 Then, carefully place the eggs onto the trivet.

-- Pressure Cook + Prepare Ice Bath: Cook on Low Pressure for 5 minutes.
-Pro-Tip: Prevent your eggs from cracking by ensuring you’re using low pressure.
+2. Pressure cook and prepare ice bath: Cook on Low Pressure for 5 minutes.
 While your eggs are cooking, start preparing an ice bath.

-- Peel: Peel each egg by rolling on a flat surface (the peel will come right off!).
+5. Peel the eggs: Peel each egg either by rolling on a flat surface (the peel will come right off) or gently removing with your fingers.
 Enjoy or store for later.

-Peeling eggs cooked in the Instant Pot are even easier to peel!
+How do you peel hard-boiled eggs?
+Peeling eggs cooked in the Instant Pot are even easier to peel.
 Simply start by rolling each egg on a flat surface, such as your kitchen counter, to crack the shell.
-You’ll notice that the peel will come right off!
+You'll notice that the peel will come right off.

 Do I need to use a trivet to make hard-boiled eggs in the Instant Pot?
 It's recommended to use a trivet to prevent the eggs from bouncing around in the water (and as a result, cracking) while they are cooking.